equinor/webviz-config/CONTRIBUTING.md

 # Contributing to Webviz configuration utility

-## Creating a new composite object
+## Creating a new container

 Most of the development work is towards creating standard containers.
-An container usually does three things:
+A container usually does three things:

 *   It has a `layout` property, consisting of multiple [Dash components](https://dash.plot.ly/getting-started).